All Episodes

 And you could replay that.

-And this is something, frankly, that almost anyone could participate in if they're part of their, you know, of a human rights organization, or could choose to become part of one, or could, you know.
+And this is something, frankly, that almost anyone could participate in if they're part of their, you know, of a human rights organization or could choose to become part of one or could, you know.

 So it kind of like many things depend on people who have more power doing things.

-Well, this has been an incredible illuminating conversation for me.
+Well, this has been an incredible, illuminating conversation for me.

-Um and uh a final thought as we finish, perhaps?
+And a final thought as we finish, perhaps?

-I think that anyone who is um organ harvesting curious is wondering if this is actually a thing.
+I think that anyone who is organ harvesting curious is wondering if this is actually a thing, I would say just actually read the papers.

 Just look at them and like use your own brain to assess the evidence.